linozuber/codeExamples/README.md

 # codeExamples
-this contains some examples of my code; i have not curated my best code here; its some randomly picked examples of code i have written as a hobby
+this contains some examples of my code; i have not curated my best code here; it is just some randomly picked examples of the code i have written as a hobby